 Therapy is a crucial part of becoming well.
 Many people have seen therapists for individual therapy which is highly effective in resolving many issues including trauma, relationship struggles, etc. But an often-overlooked form of therapy is group therapy.
 Group therapy provides a unique experience far different from that of individual therapy.
 In fact, I am leading two support groups through our KetWell Patient Connect program.
-Learn more about those and other upcoming groups here.

 Here are five advantages of group therapy: